 Each year, SLU offers ten categorical positions (PGY 1-4).
 All applications to our residency program are made online through ERAS — the Electronic Residency Application Service from the Association of American Medical Colleges.

 ERAS uses the internet to transmit residency applications, letters of recommendation, dean's letters, transcripts and other supporting credentials from applicants and medical schools to residency program directors.
-See your dean or call us at 314-577-8750 for additional information about the ERAS process.
+See your dean, call us at 314-577-8750 or email us at firstname.lastname@example.org for additional information about the ERAS process.